The 200's

 Job is restored 42:10-17

 Thoughts on Job, chapters 29-31...
 We all have expectations that often impact if not actually guide our emotions... witness Job's response in chapters 29-31.
 He tells of his hopes and dreams, of what he did before the calamity, of how his heart and deeds were to help the fatherless, the poor, the stranger, and fight for those abused and misused.
 In all that he admits to an expectation of things continuing as he became elderly with the hope and respect he offered others being returned to him, but it hasn't quite worked out that way.
 His is a plaintive voice crying "I don't understand.
 Where have I gone wrong?"
 He pleads with God to help him understand.
 He describes himself with honesty and actually proves he is the man God said he was in Job 1:1 ~ "whole-hearted and upright, and one that feared God and shunned evil."
-Jewish Publication Society Old Testament
+Jewish Publication Society Old Testament.

 And yet calamities come.
 His one mistake is seeing the Almighty as his accuser.
 No, that position belongs to Satan.